It's almost amusing to think of humans as part of a "herd" — a term that usually conjures up images of hoofed animals grazing in a field.

-Herd immunity is an important concept when it comes to stopping the spread of disease among people.
-It’s also become the focus of intense debate during the coronavirus pandemic.
+Yet herd immunity is an important concept when it comes to stopping the spread of disease among people.
+It’s also become the focus of intense anticipation during the coronavirus outbreak.

 So what is herd immunity and what’s the best way to achieve it?

 TODAY asked Dr. Marybeth Sexton, an infectious disease expert, hospital epidemiologist and assistant professor of medicine at Emory University in Atlanta.

 Sexton: The idea is to reach a point in your population where enough people are immune to the disease — either because they’ve had it or because they’ve had a vaccine — so that it won’t spread very far if someone does get sick.

 People protected by herd immunity are those who either shouldn’t have natural exposure to the disease because they’re at high risk for having complications, or those who can’t get a vaccine because they’re allergic to it or it’s contraindicated with some of their other medical problems.

 If enough people around them aren’t susceptible to a disease, it’s not likely to spread and put them at risk.